PROMPT

 Prompt Function

 Consumption is measured in AI Units.
-One AI Unit equates to approximately:
+When reasoning over table rows, one AI Unit equates to approximately:

 These estimates assume an input size of 1,000 characters and response size of 250 characters.